 The Animas River is more than just spirited part of Durango’s landscape and culture; it’s the lifeblood of the entire Four Corners community.
 This means that it’s practically an entity of its own, and it should be respected.
 It’s important to remember that rafting or tubing on the Animas isn’t like the lazy river ride you might enjoy at the waterpark: Expect to be challenged and prepare for the unexpected.
 Regardless of your swimming skill or level of fitness, personal floatation devices (think: lifejackets) are strongly recommended.
 Helmets and secure footwear are also important – river sandals or old tennis shoes are your best bet.

 It’s also important to remember that you may need to self-rescue when you’re out on the river.
 And even if you’re crew is safe in the water, you might find yourself in a situation in which you need to help fellow rafters.
 If you’re new to rafting, take advantage of local Durango rafting outfitters and resources like the Colorado Rivers Outfitters Association to get up to speed on river safety and rescue procedures before putting in and starting your adventure.
 We suggest connecting with a local guide: This is the best way to safely navigate the river while learning more about the region’s culture, history, wildlife and geology.

 Respect the rules of the river when you’re out on the Animas.
 River etiquette is essential.
 Be sure to use designated areas for put-in and take-out, and consider keeping the following tips in mind:

-- No open containers of alcohol are allowed anywhere on the Animas River.
+- No open containers of alcohol or marijuana are allowed anywhere on the Animas River.